List of DC Comics characters: T: Desmond Farr

 Desmond Farr is the brother of Dean Farr who joined him in meeting Buck Wargo when they were investigating the legend of the Tiger-Man.

 After Dean died in an accident, Desmond became the second Tiger-Man and later allied with Green Lantern.

 In New History of the DC Universe, Desmond is stated to have been a member of the short-lived Justice Alliance when the Justice Society of America disbanded and its members disappeared.

 Tiger-Man in other media

-Dean and Desmond Farr appear in Superman, portrayed by Jonah Lees and Christian Lees respectively.
-These versions are employees of LexCorp who work in the control hub helping to operate Ultraman.
-Following Ultraman's defeat, Dean and Desmond are among those arrested by the military police.
+Dean Farr and Desmond Farr appear in Superman, portrayed by Jonah Lees and Christian Lees respectively.
+These versions are employees of LexCorp.

 Time Trapper

-The Time Trapper is a character appearing in American comic books published by DC Comics.
-Created by Edmond Hamilton and John Forte, he first appeared in Adventure Comics #317 (February 1964).

-The Time Trapper is originally depicted as a robed warlord from the extremely distant future, well past the 31st century that the Legion of Super-Heroes originate from.
-Later, it is revealed that the Time Trapper was a member of the alien Controllers.
+The Time Trapper was originally depicted as a robed warlord from the distant future, well past the 31st century that the Legion of Super-Heroes originate from.
+Later, it is revealed that the Time Trapper is a Controller.
 Later stories state that the Time Trapper is not a Controller, giving the character a series of contradictory origins.
-These various backstories include him being Cosmic Boy, Superboy-Prime, a living embodiment of entropy, a sentient alternate timeline, and Doomsday.

-In Final Crisis: Legion of 3 Worlds, the Time Trapper uses Superboy-Prime as a tool to destroy the link between Superman and the Legion.
-He brings Superman and the Legion to the end of time, where he attempts to kill them and is revealed to be an older Superboy-Prime.
-During the battle, Saturn Girl watches as the Trapper's "S" scar on his chest gains a slash across it as it simultaneously happens to Prime in the past.
-With this evidence, Brainiac 5 theorizes that the Time Trapper is a sentient timeline whose identity changes constantly as the main timeline evolves, explaining the multiple identity changes he has gone through in each incarnation.
-Superboy-Prime refuses to believe that the Trapper is his future self and punches him, creating a blinding flash that returns Prime to his home universe of Earth-Prime and destroys the current incarnation of the Trapper.
+The Time Trapper has been depicted as a future version of Cosmic Boy, Superboy-Prime, and Doomsday.
+In Final Crisis: Legion of 3 Worlds, Brainiac 5 theorizes that the Time Trapper is a sentient timeline whose identity changes constantly as the main timeline evolves.